 Renfrew and Area Seniors’ Home Support has been proud to serve seniors and adults with disabilities in the Town of Renfrew and surrounding areas since April 1987 providing them with non-medical services to help them remain independent in their homes for as long as possible.
 Volunteers assist staff in providing services, governance through our Board of Directors and raising funds to meet our budgetary requirements.

-Partially funded by the Ministry of Health through the Champlain Local Health Integration Network (LHIN), Renfrew and Area Seniors’ Home Support is thankful for the generosity of our community, clients, and volunteers as they support us both financially and through their generous gifts of time.
+Partially funded by the Ministry of Health through the Champlain Local Health Integration Network (LHIN), Renfrew and Area Seniors’ Home Support is thankful for the generosity of our community, clients, Fake Rolex Watches For Sale and volunteers as they support us both financially and through their generous gifts of time.

 Renfrew and Area Seniors’ Home Support is committed to excellence and providing services that are accessible to seniors and adults with disabilities.